sp9wpn/freq_cycler/readme.txt

 /sys/class/thermal/thermal_zone0/temp) are read directly.
 Number of channels is adjusted proportionally between defined LowTemp and HighTemp.

+                     * * *  APRS scanning * * *

+This feature allows your station to work both sondes and APRS 70cm.
+Extra "APRS cycles" will be introduced which tune SDR to 432.500 frequency.
+You have to redirect soundstream to software APRS decoder like direwolf.
+This redirection can be made with sondeudp -D option indicating a FIFO named pipe, which will be read by software modem.
+This stream is raw single-channel (mono) during APRS cycle.
+Script monitors APRS log and if something is received, longer APRS cycles may be used.
+Szczegółowe informacje są w pliku konfiguracyjnym.

                      * * *  Examples  * * *